mjheitland/tfeksebs/README.md

 terraform destroy -auto-approve
 ```

-## Manual steps to configure kubectl, deploy pod and service and test web server
+## Manual steps to configure kubectl to point to our new EKS

 * configure kubectl:
 ```